-Paulius Skruibis has a PhD in Social Sciences (Psychology) and is a director of Youth Line in Vilnius, Lithuania.
-He is teaching and working as a researcher in Vilnius University and has a private practice as a clinical psychologist.
+I'm a PhD in Social Sciences (Psychology) and I'm the Chairman of the Board of Youth Line in Lithuania.
+I'm teaching and working as a researcher in Vilnius University and have a private practice as a clinical psychologist.

-Paulius was a volunteer in Youth Line from 1999 to 2002 and spent more than 1,000 hours taking calls.
-He was a president of Lithuanian Telephone Emergency Services form 2007 to 2013.
+I was a volunteer in Youth Line from 1999 to 2002 and spent more than 1,000 hours taking calls.
+I also was a president of Lithuanian Telephone Emergency Services form 2007 to 2013.

-Paulius is married to Irma and has two children.
+I'm married to my wife Irma and have two children.

 My name is Mela.
 I joined Sri Lanka Sumithrayo in 1994 wanting to help people in need.
 Quite unexpectedly it was my life that changed.